English Menubar Nederlandse versie Homepage News Order Information Order Frequently Asked Questions

 The connection to pin 9: resistor and capacitor

-The unfiltered audio can be found on pin 9 of the MC3361 receiver IC.
+The unfiltered audio can be found on pin 9 of the MC3361 or MC3371 receiver IC.

 Follow the next steps to make the discriminator output: